RulerOfCandyland/RulerOfCandyland/README.md

-- 👋 Hi, I’m @RulerOfCandyland
+- Hi, I’m @RulerOfCandyland
-- 👀 I’m interested in Data Analysis
+- I’m interested in Data Analysis & Web Development
-- 🌱 I’m currently learning SQL and R
+- I’m currently learning HTML, CSS, Javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- Languages I know: SQL, R, and Python

 <!---
 RulerOfCandyland/RulerOfCandyland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.